 The entertainment continues after nightfall, so if you’re looking for a place to grab dinner, consider one of the many cafes lining the square.
 Between the year-round warm weather and varied buskers, the street terraces of Jemaa el-Fna are a great place to have a meal.

 Outside of the main square, the medina consists of a virtual labyrinth of backstreets.
-It’s easy to get lost wandering around but well worth it to take in the historical architecture and traditional atmosphere.
+It’s easy to get lost wandering around the souks but well worth it to take in the historical architecture and traditional atmosphere.